jgguerriero/generalized-linear-models/README.md

 # generalized-linear-models
-low level solutions to generalized linear model parameters in R
+This is a working R script that walks through the low-level solutions to generalized linear model parameters.

+Derivations include:
+-Deriving OLS solution to multiple linear regression